Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 ---
 title: 'Chapter 1: Dealing with quantitative perception'
 description: This chapter deals with continuous attributes.
-We introduce the basic notions of statistics.
+We introduce the notions of position and dispersion parameters, the concepts of inferential versus descriptive, the comparisons of two means and the analysis of variance.
 prev: null
 next: /chapter2
 type: chapter